Ladysnake/Ladysnake.github.io/wiki/blabber/index.md

 As noted in [the previous section](#how-it-looks), you can choose if your dialogue uses the classic layout, or the RPG layout (first and second screenshot, respectively).

+When using the RPG layout, be mindful of how many choices you have and how long they are.
+While they may fit on the screen just fine in languages like English, they may take up too much space once translated (this also applies to the classic layout, though to a lesser degree).
+{:.admonition.admonition-important.admonition-icon}

 The JSON looks like this (goes at the top level, replace `"blabber:classic"` with `"blabber:rpg"` for the alternative look):

 {% capture summary %}<h5 id="simple-layout-json" class="no_anchor">Simple layout JSON</h5>{% endcapture %}